TheComments/the_viking/README.md

     comment_content: 'Hello! <a href='http://viagra-for-u.xxx'>I am spammer!
 Click it!</a>'
   )

-  # additional options
-  #
+  # => true / false
-  # referrer
-  # comment_author_url
-  # permalink - url of commented page
-  # comment_type - may be blank, comment, trackback, pingback, or a made up value like
 ```

+#### Additional options

+1. referrer
+2. comment_author_url
+3. permalink - url of commented page
+4. comment_type - may be blank, comment, trackback, pingback, or a made up value like

 ## History